LucasSD/giftlist/README.md

 Please follow the instructions below to run this application.

+1 - download this repo as a zip file and unzip it to your working directory.
+2 - install Python 3.9 if you haven't already

 ``sh
 ## (Optional) Create and use a virtual environment:
 ## https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment